giangsanga/bluetooth_scanner/README.md

 #This is an Android application that determines the user's location by using the known coordinates of three BLE devices.
-It employs a trilateration algorithm to calculate the user's position based on the distances to each of the BLE devices.\n
+It employs a trilateration algorithm to calculate the user's position based on the distances to each of the BLE devices.

-#JDK 16 \n
+#JDK 16

-#Android 13 (API33) \n
+#Android 13 (API33)